 Here are a few aspects that can help you improve your annotation performance:

 Bloomberg’s Global Data department collected best practices for managing data annotation projects where they distinguish four main ways to assess data annotation quality.
-The following table summarizes these quality assessment methods with their benefits and constraints.
+This table summarizes these quality assessment methods with their benefits and constraints: